masoncfrancis/personal-attendance-record/README.md

 - `--path`, `-p`: Display the path of the file where the attendance record is kept
 - `--version`, `-v`: Display the software version

-#### `--no-save`, `-n`

-If you use the `--no-save` or `-n` flag, `par` will perform a single attendance check and print the result to standard output, but **will not** write anything to the attendance record file.
-This is useful if you want to check your current status without modifying your attendance log.

 ### Crontab / Scheduling (recommended)